bhklab/handbook/docs/General/Summary_Of_Work/index.md

 Click on the latest SOW to confirm it’s been properly moved.

-You’ve written your SOW for the week\! :confetti_ball:
+You have now completed your SOW for the week\!

 ## **Draft SOW**